 Hawai’i is paradise.
 You might be expecting me to now make some sort of comment about how it has been ruined or how it’s really not paradise, but I’m not going to do that.
 Hawai’i is paradise.
 I love it.
 It really is every bit as good as you might imagine it is.
 There is no denying that.
 When you look at the water, swim in it, breathe the salt air, feel the tradewinds, or wake up and hear the birds – you know – this is heaven.

 Hawai’i is a part of the United States but it isn’t a part of North America – so technically, it’s not an American place.
 Unfortunately, American ways of doing things have been undermining the spirit of aloha here since the days of the missionaries.
 I’m not about to tell you that the kapu system was better than democracy – I have no way of really knowing that – no one does since it was completely overturned in the early 1800s – but I will tell you that the rat race, the greed and corruption, the awful drive for wealth and riches is destroying the empathy and compassion of people all over the world – even here.
-I’m not so sure we have a homeless problem as much as we have a wealth problem here in Hawai’i and an empathy and compassion problem.
-Don’t get me wrong – even with the problems – I believe Hawai’i is better than the rest of the United States – but it could be better for everyone (everyone who isn’t protected or shielded by great wealth, that is)
+I’m not so sure we have a homeless problem as much as we have a wealth problem here in Hawai’i and a growing empathy and compassion problem too.
+Don’t get me wrong – even with the problems – I believe Hawai’i is a better place to live than the rest of the United States – but it could be better for everyone if we focused a little more on aloha and compassion.